Inside: A few tips on how to decide what to study during your quiet time with God.

 First, you need a tool that will help you find verses of Scripture when you need them.
 I like to have a concordance.
 When I was young, every Bible that I had had its own concordance in the back.

-A concordance, for those of you who don’t know, is like an index for your Bible.
+A concordance is like an index for your Bible.
 You can flip to the back and look up a person or a topic, and it will give you a list of Scriptures.
-Nowadays, Bibles don’t seem to come with built-in lengthy concordances, but you can buy them separately.
 I recommend Strong’s Exhaustive Concordance of the Bible.
-Now this one is huge, but I love it.
+It is huge, but I love it.
+You can also find it online.

-If I want to look up a topic or a person, I can just pull out my concordance and look up a word like “faith.”
-My concordance will give me a list of all the verses that talk about that topic in the Old Testament and the New Testament.
-That helps me to create a plan for what I am studying or reading.
+If you want to look up a topic or a person, just pull out a concordance and look up a word like “faith.”
+The concordance will give you a list of all the verses that talk about that topic in the Old Testament and the New Testament.
+That will help you to create a plan for what I am studying or reading.

 But I can hear you ask, “How do I figure out what to look up in my new, giant concordance?”
 Great question!